animals

 Turtle Conservation in Cape Verde

-Loggerhead turtles maintain healthy seaweed and coral reefs, food sources and shelter for a wide variety of marine species.
+Loggerhead turtles help maintain the health of seagrass beds and coral reefs, which serve as vital food sources and shelters for a wide variety of marine species.

-• Patrolling the beaches (nights and mornings) to monitor nesting and discourage poaching
+• Patrolling the beach (at night and early morning) to monitor nesting activity and deter poaching

 Turtle Conservation in Cape Verde